 Visit this site to learn more about IUPAC, the International Union of Pure and Applied Chemistry, and explore its periodic table.

 An atom consists of a small, positively charged nucleus surrounded by electrons.
-The nucleus contains protons and neutrons; its diameter is about 100,000 times smaller than that of the atom.
-The mass of one atom is usually expressed in atomic mass units (amu), which is referred to as the atomic mass.
-An amu is defined as exactly of the mass of a carbon-12 atom and is equal to 1.6605 × 10−24 g.
+The nucleus contains protons and neutrons; its diameter is about 20,000-60,000 times smaller than that of the atom.
+The mass of one atom is usually expressed in atomic mass units (amu), which is defined as exactly of the mass of a carbon-12 atom and is equal to 1.6605 × 10−24 g.

 Protons are relatively heavy particles with a charge of 1+ and a mass of 1.0073 amu.
 Neutrons are relatively heavy particles with no charge and a mass of 1.0087 amu.
-Electrons are light particles with a charge of 1- and a mass of 0.00055 amu.
+Electrons are light particles with a charge of 1- and a mass of 0.0005486 amu.
 The number of protons in the nucleus is called the atomic number (Z) and is the property that defines an atom’s elemental identity.
-The sum of the numbers of protons and neutrons in the nucleus is called the mass number and, expressed in amu, is approximately equal to the mass of the atom.
+The sum of the numbers of protons and neutrons in the nucleus is called the mass number and, is approximately equal to the mass of the atom expressed in amu.
 An atom is neutral when it contains equal numbers of electrons and protons.

 A chemical symbol identifies the atoms in a substance using symbols, which are one-, two-, or three-letter abbreviations for the atoms.